Squeezed superradiance enables robust entanglement-enhanced metrology even with highly imperfect readout: Squeezed superradiance

-To derive the approximate EoMs given by Eqs.~\eqref{eqn:MFTSpin:Sxy} to~\eqref{eqn:MFTSpin:Czz} of the main text from Eqs.~\eqref{eqn:SM:MFT}, we use the fact that the initial state $\hat{\rho}_0(r_0,\phi)$ defined in Eq.~\eqref{eqn:RhoInitial} of the main text has the following moments and covariances to leading order in $\phi$ and $\rini$.
+To gain intuition for the SSR amplification dynamics, we simplify the MFT EoMs~\eqref{eqn:SM:MFT} further, using the fact that the initial state $\hat{\rho}_0(r_0,\phi)$ defined in Eq.~\eqref{eqn:RhoInitial} has the following moments and covariances to leading order in $\phi$ (and, for $C_{zz}$, in $\rini$).

 These relations allow us to drop all terms of $\mathcal{O}(\phi^2)$ in Eqs.~\eqref{eqn:SM:MFT}.
-In the limit $\gammaphi = \gammarel \to 0$, the above equations reduce to the approximate EoMs stated in the main text.

-The MFT results given by the solid green and blue lines in Fig.~\ref{fig:ImprovementOverSQL}(a) of the main text have been obtained as follows.
-We first calculate the steady state of the EoMs~\eqref{eqn:SM:MFT} by numerical integration in the absence of single-spin dissipation, $\gammarel = \gammaphi = 0$, starting from the ground state $S_x = S_y = 0$, $S_z = -N/2$, $C_{xx} = C_{yy} = N/4$ and $C_{xy} = C_{xz} = C_{yz} = C_{zz} =0$.
-The steady state is then rotated to the north pole of the collective Bloch sphere as described by Eq.~\eqref{eqn:RhoInitial}.
-With this rotated state, we integrate Eqs.~\eqref{eqn:SM:MFT} again to simulate SSR decay and we optimize over the amplification time $t$ as well as the squeezing parameters $\rini$ and $\rdec$.

-Alternatively, it is also possible to include undesired single-spin dissipation both in the generation of the initial sensing state and in the superradiant amplification step, as described in Sec.~\ref{sec:SM:SSR:LocalDissipation}.
-In this case, the MFT results predict a slighly larger estimation error $\Deltaphisqamp$, but the estimation error is still below the SQL for $N \gtrsim 20$.
+In addition, we focus only on the collective part of the dynamics, i.e., we ignore local dissipation, $\gammarel = \gammaphi = 0$.